Barmote court: History

 The barmote courts were set up in 1288, their jurisdiction extending to both the crown lands of the Duchy of Lancaster and those under individual ownership, comprising seven clearly defined districts.
 Great barmote courts with wider powers were in place by the fifteenth century, meeting at Easter and Michaelmas.
 The courts had twenty-four jurors, and were run by the barmaster and a steward.
-An appeal from the jurisdiction of the courts lies by way of certiorari, removing proceedings to the Queen's Bench Division of the High Court of Justice.
+An appeal from the jurisdiction of the courts lies by way of certiorari, removing proceedings to the King's Bench Division of the High Court of Justice.

 Noting that "the Mineral Laws and Customs of the King's Field ... [were] uncertain and undefined, and ... in many respects inapplicable to the present Mining Operations", the High Peak Mining Customs and Mineral Courts Act 1851 and the Derbyshire Mining Customs and Mineral Courts Act 1852 were enacted, declaring that "the Mineral Laws and Customs ... shall be such as are mentioned and comprised in this Act, and no other alleged Custom or Practice shall be valid".
 The areas over which the courts could exercise their jurisdiction were:

 While giving certainty to the courts' territorial limits, this had the effect of ousting their criminal jurisdiction, as well as matters relating to dower and tithes.

 While the Acts provide for subpoenas and inspection of property, there are no provisions governing interrogatories or disclosure of documents.

 Present day

 There are two barmote courts, one at Monyash covering the High Peak, and one at Wirksworth covering the Low Peak.
 In 1814, the Monyash court moved to Wirksworth, and since 1994, the two have met together, once a year, in April.
-In line with tradition, bread, cheese, clay pipes and tobacco are provided at the meetings, and a representative of the monarch who is the Lord of the Field attends.
+In line with tradition, bread, cheese, clay pipes, and tobacco are provided at the meetings, and a representative of the monarch (who is the Lord of the Field) attends.

 The courts' archival records are largely held at the Derbyshire Record Office.

 While most current meetings have been ceremonial, the courts' jurisdiction still exists, and in 2013 the Low Peak Barmote Court was called upon to rule on lead mining rights in a cavern in Castleton, Derbyshire.